wagdav/thewagner.net/content/2019-12-20-Functions-in-disguise.markdown

 Configuration management systems such as [Ansible](https://www.ansible.com) and [Salt](https://www.saltstack.com/) allow you to manage a large number of machines.
-You specify your servers' configuration in a YAML file and these systems make sure that the desired files, software etc. are deployed on them.
+You specify your servers' configuration in a YAML file and these systems make sure that the desired files, software, etc., are deployed on them.

 A core feature of these tools is the ability to specify configuration file templates which are rendered using context specific parameters (for example: